MatthiasGwiozda/shopping-list/notes/Q&A.md

         - when a page is reloaded, sqlite is not usable anymore.
             - https://github.com/mapbox/node-sqlite3/issues/1370#issuecomment-969309591
             - https://github.com/electron/electron/issues/18397
+        - chrome reloads the complete page.
+This computation is expensive
 - inject html into a dynamic container.
 The html - content can be generated through a script dependent of the current route
     - advantage
         - no boilerplate - code